tiger-openai-hackathon/hacks/README.md

 2. Validate that you are logged in using the correct ID (the previous step prints the ID on your terminal along with other information)
 3. Open the [end-to-end notebook](codes/notebooks/end_to_end.ipynb) in VSCode
-4. Click on Select Kernel and select `tiger_hack` virtual environment
+4. Click on Select Kernel and select `tiger_hack` virtual environment.
+If you don't see `tiger_hack` in the Python Environments, please reload the VSCode and try again.
+If you still don't see the `tiger_hack`, please add it manually by locating the path where the environment is created.
+Please check with the support team available in the hack if you are not sure how to do this.
 5. Run the cells in the notebook

 ## Launch the Chatbot